MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/8-use-word-create-response-template.md

+# Exercise 2, Task 1: Use Copilot in Word to generate a standard RFP response template
+---
 Before you begin building the EcoSense 360 RFP Response Agent, it’s essential to have a standard RFP response template in place.
 This template can serve as the foundation for both manual responses and for the agent’s automated answers, ensuring consistency and professionalism across all submissions.

 Your goal in this task is to use Copilot in Word to generate a customizable RFP response template for EcoSense 360, targeted at hotels and resorts.
 By creating the template first, you provide the agent with a structured document it can reference when responding to client inquiries.
 This approach allows you to test the agent’s capabilities using realistic, branded content and ensures that every automated response aligns with Fabrikam’s standards.